 - Gas Heating

 - Hydronics Gas (service only)

 - Ground Source Heat Pump Loop Installer

 - Senior HVAC Efficiency Analyst

 You can count on the technicians at Gordon's Service Experts to be highly skilled and professional to do the project right the first time.
-Our team has the knowledge and training to not only service and repair your HVAC systems, but to take the ultimate care of your equipment.
+Our company has the knowledge and training to not only repair and service your HVAC systems, but to take the ultimate care of your equipment.
 Call 405-432-2197 to have one of our NATE-certified technicians come out and make sure your HVAC unit is prepared to keep you comfortable all year long.